ruslo/hunter/docs/overview/automatic.rst

 duplication of logic in many cases even if ``requirements.txt`` do downloads automatically too.

-Imagine we have to specify dependencies in ``requirements`` file and there is user's option:
+Imagine we have to specify dependencies in some kind of ``requirements.cmake`` file and there is user's option:

 .. code-block:: cmake
+  :emphasize-lines: 3

+  # requirements.cmake

   if(WIN32 AND BUILD_WITH_BAR)
-    # install Bar
+    command_to_install(Bar)
   endif()

-In case it's not CMake code this will look even fancy:
+In case it's not CMake code this will look even fancy, say ``requirements.json``:

 .. code-block:: json